 Why speculative fiction?
 It's a broader term, really an umbrella, under which a number of different genres can be found.
 These do include the science fiction and fantasy genres that the first lecture particularly focuses upon.
 But speculative fiction also includes horror and "weird" tales, utopian and dystopian literature, alternate histories, superhero stories, cyberpunk, and several other genres as well.
 So that fit this series - and many of the authors - a bit better than simply "scifi and fantasy".

 Why worlds?
 Great fiction authors generate rich narrative worlds that draw us in and evoke a desire for additional exploration on our parts.
 What are the rules that govern these worlds?
 How does the author develop them?
 Is there some larger moral or metaphysical vision lying behind the narrative universe?
 What changes and what remains the same?
 These are literary questions, but they also fall within the province of the philosopher.

 Why philosophical themes?
 Well, precisely because they are there, in these great works of speculative fiction.
 Sometimes, you will find explicit references to philosophers, their books, and their ideas woven into the stories.
 At other times, the connection clearly intended by the author calls to be drawn out.
 Authors themselves are often within the partial grip of a broadly philosophical doctrine, movement, or problem, sometimes without realizing it.
 And sometimes, it just clarifies things to point out where something we see in the story fits in well with some classical or contemporary philosophical theme.

-The last thing I'll say at this point is about the fact that we are now in our sixth year of the series.
-It was such a success that we were asked back to continue it at the Brookfield Library, and viewers have been asking for more as well.
+The last thing I'll say at this point is about the fact that we are now in our seventh year of the series.
+It was such an initial success that we were asked back to continue it at the Brookfield Library, and viewers have been asking for more as well.
 When Covid-19 closed down the libraries, after a break of several months, we moved the series online.
 That's the setting that we have remained in though the present.
 We plan to remain in this online setting for the foreseable future